dsohk/neuvector-multicluster-security-workshop/docs/01-setup-neuvector-multicluster.md

-## Task 3 - Deploy a microservices based application
+## Task 3 - Deploy a microservices based eshop application

 In this task, we are going to deploy a microservices based application (an online boutique ecommerce shop) into both `cluster1` and `cluster2` from Rancher Marketplace Catalogue.